 If you have been a stay at home mom or make a very modest income, you need to apply for Legal Aid in your province of residence.
 Legal Aid is a provincial program that can cover your legal fees in divorce, custody proceedings, and other legal services you might require.

-Simply search online for Legal Aid in ____________ (insert your province).
+Simply search online for the Legal Aid in ____________ (insert your province in the search window).
 I suggest applying to Legal Aid immediately after you separate from your spouse.
+Some provinces have more generous Legal Aid available vs others, but they can point you to some good free resources in any event.

 Most provinces in Canada offer childcare subsidy.
 While the amounts of financial assistance you will receive will vary depending on your province, this benefit is invaluable to all single moms.
-There is usually a wait to received this subsidy, so make sure to apply as soon as possible.
+There is usually a wait to received the childcare subsidy, so make sure to apply as soon as possible.
+If you are pregnant, you can still begin your inquiry about childcare subsidy early on, as you will need to go back to work eventually.

 Personal Counseling and Therapy